 The second thing to take into consideration is fuel.
 Do you want propane or natural gas?
 Natural gas requires a gas line at the location of your grill.
 Many grills can be bought in either configuration but you can't run a propane grill on natural gas or vice-versa.
 Many lower-priced grills do not have the natural gas option although more and more grills do these days.
 Watch the price, though; some natural gas conversion kits can cost between $50 and $100.
 Of course, natural gas will cost you less in the long run and save you trips to the propane store.

 Next is the material the grill is made out of.
 The main body of the grill is usually made from cast aluminum, sheet metal, cast iron, or stainless steel.
 Stainless steel is the preferred material for professional cooking equipment and the most expensive, but not all stainless steel is created equally.
 One thing to watch for is not just the body, but also the frame.
 There are many "stainless steel" grills that have painted steel frames that can rust.
 Once you decide on the material, look over the whole grill to see how it's put together.
 Is it all stainless steel (try using a magnet)?
 Manufacturers take shortcuts with metal!
 The truth is that cast aluminum will typically outlast any quality of stainless steel.

 Once you have these factors decided, you need to pick the size and features you want.
 For the size, think about the kinds of things you will want to cook on your grill and for how many people you might want to cook for.
-If you're planning on a large turkey or being able to cook up 40 hamburgers at a time you'll want a larger grill.
+If you're planning on a large turkey or being able to cook up to 40 hamburgers at a time, you'll want a larger grill.
 If you just cook a few steaks or chicken breasts once in a while, you'll probably want a smaller one.
 Also, look at the space you have for the grill.
 Get one that will fit safely and conveniently.